Conchylicultor/DeepQA/README.md

 To visualize the computational graph and the cost with [TensorBoard](https://www.tensorflow.org/versions/r0.10/how_tos/summaries_and_tensorboard/index.html), just run `tensorboard --logdir save/`.
 For more help and options, use `python main.py -h`.

 By default, the network architecture is a standard encoder/decoder with two LSTM layers (hidden size of 256) and an embedding size for the vocabulary of 32.
 The network is trained using ADAM.

+### Web interface

+Once trained, it's possible to chat with it using a more user friendly interface.
+To launch the server locally, launch the `setup_web.sh` script.

 ## Results